 Good news, moviegoing fans!
 New York state will finally open some of its theaters starting this Friday, Oct.
 23. Governor Andrew Cuomo announced last Saturday that theaters can open in his state, county by county, where COVID-19 metrics have been met and health protocols are in place (similar to how California has been reopening).
 Deadline has a great rundown of the details for NY reopening here.

-Next step: the entire movie industry looks forward to when (hopefully soon) New York City and Los Angeles County, the lead markets for theaters, also reopen in safe fashion.
+Next step: the entire movie industry looks forward to when (hopefully soon) New York City and Los Angeles County, the lead markets for theaters, also reopen in a safe fashion.

 As we've commented here on theater rentals, we believe exhibition can do a couple more things: one, advertise and market widely on their own that they are open in a lot of places, and two, let consumers know that using theaters as a space to watch movies only with the folks they feel comfortable around has never been easier or cheaper.